ergenius/t__/README.md

 # t__
-Erlang gettext translation application
+Erlang gettext

+Short story this library offers almost the same functionalities as [elixir-gettext](https://github.com/elixir-gettext/gettext) does but in a pure Erlang implementation.

 [![Erlang CI](https://github.com/ergenius/t__/actions/workflows/erlang.yml/badge.svg)](https://github.com/ergenius/t__/actions/workflows/erlang.yml)

-## News

 ## Features
-- T__("I have a joke about Erlang, but it requires a prologue.")
+- ?T__("I have a joke about Erlang, but it requires a prologue.")
 - Fast.
 - Simple.
 Reading this file should be enough for understanding most use case scenarios.
 - Documented source code with comments and specs.